 For one, we have reimagined work.
 You can now attend meetings from bed, unshaven, or with that same dog on your lap.
 You could even do all three if you wanted.
 If you have to be more formal, say, for a job interview, you could wear a jacket and tie, but pants are definitely optional.
 Just don’t get up once the interview starts to adjust the lighting.

 We also have learned more about personal branding than we ever thought possible, or desired.
 Virtual backgrounds are good for that.
 I can’t tell you how many hours I have spent choosing a photo for a backdrop.
 I’ve learned a few things along the way.
 You want to avoid backgrounds that are distracting, including those with a lot of people, copulating animals, or anything from Las Vegas.
 The last two may be redundant, but you catch my drift.

-You can spot zoombies easily enough by their glazed-over eyes, slow-moving gestures, and general state of lethargy.
-They tend to be unpredictable in their interaction on zoom calls, going from docile one moment to heated the next.
+You can spot Zoombies easily enough by their glazed-over eyes, slow-moving gestures, and general state of lethargy.
+They tend to be unpredictable in their interaction on Zoom calls, going from docility one moment to agitation the next.
 They are, however, nearly universal in their contempt for expressions with “uncertainty,” “unprecedented,” and “challenging.”

 Such contempt may have more to do with COVID-19 than an online meeting, but Zoom has done what Zoom does.
 It has taken the obvious and put it on a television screen for the world to see, or at least your little corner of the world.
 Nice, that.

 The lesson here, as the Book of Leviticus reminds us, is not to spurn Zoombies.
 After all, they are our brothers, sisters, and colleagues.
 We must welcome them and help them, only afterward slapping some sense into them.